 The Learning Development Centre (LDC) is a central service which provides academic advice and resources for students throughout their studies at Aston.

-Students who are unable to visit the centre may also access our advisors through e-tutorials and skype.
+Students who are unable to visit the centre may also access our advisors through our e-tutorial and skype service.
+Additionally, a variety of study resources can be found through the LDC blackboard which all students are able to access.

 Our Maths Centre offers a drop-in tutorial service to assist with maths and statistics and our tutors are available to work with students at all levels of study.